mcelayir/mcelayir.github.io/_posts/2019-05-31-sbt-circleci-integration.markdown

 ### version

-Circleci config.yml should specify its version in the beginning of the file so we start with stating the version.
+Circleci config.yml should specify its version at the beginning of the file so we start with stating the version.

 ```yml